Best in-dash navigation stereos for 2020

 The navigation models we highlight below are not only some of our best-selling stereos.
 They have also earned an average Crutchfield customer rating of 4 (or more) stars*, which means that our customers really like the receivers once they've spent some time with them.

-Pioneer AVIC-W8500NEX — Wireless compatibility for Apple and Android fans alike
+Pioneer AVIC-W8600NEX — Wireless compatibility for Apple and Android fans alike

-What you need to know: Pioneer's AVIC-W8500NEX sports a 6.94" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
+What you need to know: Pioneer's AVIC-W8600NEX sports a 6.94" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
 It also works with up to two cameras, including a dash cam.
 And it’s compatible with both SiriusXM satellite radio and the iDatalink Maestro module.
+It's very new, but its predecessor, the AVIC-W8500NEX, was a massive customer favorite with a 4.5-star rating and 50 reviews.
+We expect a similar reception for this receiver.

 Navigation features: Pioneer uses HERE guidance, which includes over 12 million points of interest and coverage across all 50 states, Puerto Rico, and Canada.
 Built-in real-time traffic updates keep you aware of possible delays, and spoken speed limit warnings help you stay on the right side of the law.